How to Speed up muscle recovery after taking the Navy PRT by Saguren Redyrs

 You’ve just taken the Navy PRT and your muscles feel sore and achy.
-Here are the best ways to speed up muscle recovery:
+After taking the Navy PRT you need to start your recovery.
+Here are the best ways to speed up healing and get you back to top form quickly:

 Do a cool down exercise straight afterwards